asartalo/Silly/README.md

 Tasks
 -----

-Script commands are defined in your Task list.
-Task lists only need to implement `Silly\Tasks` interface which defines a method for obtaining the controller object (`Silly\Controller`), and a method for setting the namespace.
+Script commands are defined in your task list.
+A task list is a PHP class that implements the `Silly\Tasks` interface which defines a method for obtaining the controller object (`Silly\Controller`), and a method for setting the Task List’s namespace.
 When you register a task, the controller is passed before any task method is executed.

 ```php
 <?php